-But that wonder only lasted a few days: shortly after drivers started using the aforementioned segment, complaints started to ramp up about destroyed tires caused by broken asphalt segments on the road.
+But that wonder only lasted a few days: Shortly after, drivers started using the aforementioned segment, complaints started to ramp up about destroyed tires caused by broken asphalt segments on the road.

 The Bacău ring on video

 On December 17, the authorities opened up the first segment of the motorway going through Brassó/Brasov County.
-The segment stretches 6.3 kilometers between Barcarozsnyó (Rosenau in German), Râşnov, Keresztényfalva, and Cristian as part of the Comarnic–Brassó/Brașov section of the A3 motorway.
+The segment stretches 6.3 kilometers between Barcarozsnyó (Rosenau in German), Râşnov, Keresztényfalva and Cristian as part of the Comarnic–Brassó/Brașov section of the A3 motorway.

-And since we are saying goodbye to 2020 in just a few days, that’s it, folks – 64 km of new Romanian motorway for 2020.
+And since we are saying goodbye to 2020 in just a few days, that’s it, folks – 64 kilometers of new Romanian motorway for 2020.
 And the outlook for 2021 isn’t any better …

 The Barcarozsnyó/Râşnov–Keresztényfalva/Cristian segment on video.